 NYCEDC today announced UrbanTech NYC, a comprehensive program to help entrepreneurs and innovators address New York City’s most pressing urban challenges in sectors such as energy, waste, transportation, agriculture and water.

 NYCEDC President Maria Torres-Springer and design community leaders today announced that NYCxDESIGN, New York City’s official citywide celebration of design, will include an additional three days of programing in 2016 along with new initiatives and events

 NYCEDC, Brooklyn Borough President Eric L. Adams and Dinner Lab today announced the grand opening of Brooklyn FoodWorks, a shared kitchen and culinary incubator in Central Brooklyn designed to provide affordable space to help burgeoning local food entrepreneurs as they prototype, launch and develop their businesses.

 NYCEDC and the Helicopter Tourism and Jobs Council (HTJC) today announced an agreement to significantly reduce the impact of tourism helicopters on New York City residents while simultaneously preserving an industry that brings in millions of tourism dollars each year.

-NYCEDC and Paris&Co, the economic development agency of Paris, today announced the NYC-Paris Business Exchange, providing New York City-based start-ups with access to business opportunities in Paris and helping Paris-based companies expand their footprints in New York City.
+NYCEDC and Paris&Co, the economic development agency of Paris, today announced the winners of the NYC-Paris Business Exchange, which provides New York City-based start-ups with access to business opportunities in Paris, and helps Paris-based companies expand their footprints in New York City.